Bonfire (band): Side projects

 Uwe Köhler joined Affair in 1999 and the group released an album in 2002.
 News from the band's website states a new album is in the works with a new membership line-up but it is unknown if Köhler is still a member.

 Jürgen Wiehler was part of the punk-rock band known as Lustfinger from 2002 to 2012, appearing on a couple of albums.
-He was listed as a member of The Scovilles (2004–2008) and has been a member of the industrial metal band industrial metal band Megaherz since 2007.
+He was listed as a member of The Scovilles (2004–2008) and has been a member of the industrial metal band Megaherz since 2007.

 Angel Schleifer, since Charade came into existence, was part of Sabu until 1998 and a short reunion in 2003, that included two albums, but he and Paul Sabu have worked together on one of Paul's solo albums.
 He was also involved with Demon Drive until 2001 with one album and has contributed to the two albums done by the Voices of Rock project spanning from 2007 to 2009.

 Harry Reischmann, during his time with Bonfire, was involved with AXEperience, Solemnity until 2012, Gregorian, Skibbie, Rock The Big Band and even was part of Hans Ziller's resurrected EZ Livin', which became the third incarnation of Bonfire.

 David Reece was with the following groups while he was involved with Bonfire: Tango Down, Wicked Sensation, Reece Percudani Group and has done some solo work.

 Ronnie Parkes has been with Tango Down and Seven Witches since joining Bonfire.

 Frank Pane joined Bonfire but maintained his membership in Purpendicular and AXEperience along with his own solo effort.
 He has since started a band called Sainted Sinners.

 Tim Breideband joined Bonfire while still maintaining his position in Roughhouse.

-Alexx Stahl, upon joining Bonfire, maintained his membership in Purple Risng and Roxxcalibur.
+Alexx Stahl, upon joining Bonfire, maintained his membership in Purple Rising and Roxxcalibur.